AUDIE CORNISH, HOST:

 Many conservatives believe gun ownership is a classic issue of media bias, that journalists simply won't give them a fair shake and point to CNN's Piers Morgan.

-FRANK SENSO: Well, the first thing to take from these events is just how emotional this issue is, and the more journalists get involved, the more they're going to become the lightning rods for this controversy.
+FRANK SENSO: Well, the first thing to take from these events is just how emotional this issue is, and the more journalists get involved the more they're going to become lightening rods for this controversy.

-FOLKENFLIK: Frank Senso is the former Washington bureau chief for CNN.
-He is now director of the School of Media and Public Affairs at George Washington University.
-He criticizes the publication of the gun permit list, but says the news media should have an agenda to stick with the story for once.
+FOLKENFLIK: Frank Sesno is the former Washington bureau chief for CNN.
+He's now director of the School of Media and Public Affairs at George Washington University.
+He criticizes the publication of the gun permit list, but says the news media should have an agenda to stick with the story, for once.

 FOLKENFLIK: Geneva Overholser argues The Journal News was performing a public service.
-She is a former editor of the Des Moines Register.
+She's a former editor of the Des Moines Register.

 FOLKENFLIK: Newspapers publish real estate transactions all the time and list privately owned sites cited for polluting waterways.
 And Overholser, now the director of journalism at USC's Annenberg School, says there's no shame in illustrating how common gun ownership is.

-OVERHOLSER: I don't think that knowing this leads necessarily in one direction or the other.
+OVERHOLSER: I don't think that knowing this leads necessarily in one direction or another.
 It doesn't lead toward gun control.
 It doesn't lead toward support of gun rights.
 It all depends on who you are and what you think.

 David Folkenflik, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.